JosepLleal/PsychoGames/README.md

 ﻿# XMuliply

 It is a side-scrolling shooter game developed by Irem and released in 1989 for Sega Saturn and Playstation.
-XMultiply has 7 stages each one with a different boss
+XMultiply has 7 stages each one with a different boss.

 ## Plot:
 Microscopic aliens invade a colony planet in the year 2249, infesting humans with themselves.